indeedeng/iwf-golang-samples/README.md

 ## Setup

 1. Start a iWF server following the [instructions](https://github.com/indeedeng/iwf#how-to-run-this-server)
-2. Run this project by using gradle task `bootRun`.
+2. Run this project
+  * To build the binary, run `make bins`
+  * To run the sample service: run `./iwf-samples start`

 _Note that by default this project will listen on 8803 port(default worker port for iWF Golang SDK)_

 ## How to Start sample workflow

-* To build the binary, run `make bins`
-* To run the sample service: run `./iwf-samples start`

 1. [Basic IO workflow](https://github.com/iworkflowio/iwf-golang-samples/tree/main/workflows/basic):
    Open http://localhost:8803/basic/start in your browser.
 This workflow demonstrates: